certbot/certbot/docs/install.rst

 certbot-auto_ method, which enables you to use installer plugins that cover both of those hard topics.

-If you're still not convinced and have decided to use this method, from the server that the domain you're requesting a certficate for resolves to, `install Docker`_, then issue the following command:
+If you're still not convinced and have decided to use this method, from the server that the domain you're requesting a certficate for resolves to, `install Docker`_, then issue a command like the one found below.
+If you are using Certbot with the :ref:`Standalone` plugin, you will need to make the port it uses accessible from outside of the container by including something like ``-p 80:80`` or ``-p 443:443`` on the command line before ``certbot/certbot``.

 .. code-block:: shell

-   sudo docker run -it --rm -p 443:443 -p 80:80 --name certbot \
+   sudo docker run -it --rm --name certbot \
                -v "/etc/letsencrypt:/etc/letsencrypt" \
                -v "/var/lib/letsencrypt:/var/lib/letsencrypt" \
                certbot/certbot certonly